PapenfussLab/sv_tools/README.md

         )
     ```

-    The copy number data has been "thinned" to reduce the size of the sample dataset.
+    The sample copy number data has been "thinned" to reduce the file size.

 -   `kc_tests` implements a couple of the tests described in Korbel, J.O.,
     and Campbell, P.J.
 (2013). [*Criteria for Inference of Chromothripsis